Jiany-S/java-blockchain/README.md

 ## Fork Handling

 Blocks are now accepted even when they do not extend the current head.
 The chain store persists parent/child relationships so alternative branches can be inspected.
-The fork choice is still "highest height wins"; more advanced fork logic can build on the new metadata.
+Fork choice tracks cumulative work, preferring the heaviest branch; height only breaks ties, so richer fork-choice logic can build on the stored metadata.

 - `ChainStore#getChildren(parentHash)` returns the child hashes for a block.
 - The RocksDB-backed store maintains a dedicated column family for this lookup.
+- Fork choice now prefers the branch with the greatest cumulative work (based on the difficulty bits of each header); height only breaks ties.

+## Validation

+Consensus validation enforces several invariants before a block is persisted:

+- The parent hash must already exist in the local store (genesis links to the all-zero hash).
+- Heights increase monotonically (`height = parentHeight + 1`).
+- Timestamps never move backwards relative to the parent and may be at most 60s in the future compared to the local clock.
+- Merkle roots must match the transactions supplied in the block body.
+- Proof-of-Work targets are honoured for every header, and cumulative work is tracked per block to drive fork choice.

 ## P2P Heartbeats